 Mission: The Epilepsy Services Foundation, Inc. is committed to creating a better future and environment for persons affected by epilepsy in West Central Florida, including children, teens, young adults and their families.
 The office is located in Tampa, FL.

-Results: ESF trained over 50 mentors who can provide education and support to other parents, families and children affected by epilepsy.
+Results: ESF trained over 58 volunteers to be mentors who can provide education and support to other parents and families affected by epilepsy.

-ESF provided 5 scholarships for University of South Florida medical students and residents to continue their pursuit of neurology as a medical focus in 2016.
+ESF provided 3 scholarships for University of South Florida medical students and residents to continue their pursuit of neurology as a medical focus.

 ESF provided numerous epilepsy education programs to students, teachers, childcare workers and nurses in West Central Florida.